ConsenSysMesh/web3studio-bootleg/README.md

 ## Project overview

 This repo holds the code and development assets for the Bootleg SDK.
 The repo and many of the high level concepts in this project all pay homage to the original article about the idea published on Medium (link above).
 Whenever possible we have attempted to use more generic terms in our code and domain models so that as much code from this repo can be re-used, shared, re-purposed by anyone.
-We have done our best but it is a tradeoff between making something we feel embodies the spirit of the idea and speculating about would/would not be useful should someone decied to take our code and run with it.
+We have done our best but it is a tradeoff between making something we feel embodies the spirit of the idea and speculating about would/would not be useful should someone decided to take our code and run with it.

-# Orientation

 ## Packages